Create a Generic IOC#

 The ibek-support submodule is used to share information about how to build and use support modules.
 It contains three kinds of files:

-1. install.sh - These are used to fetch and build support modules.
+1. <module>.build.yml: These are used to fetch and build support modules.
 They are run from the Dockerfile as described above.

-2. IBEK support YAML: These are used to help IOCs build their iocShell boot scripts and EPICS Database from YAML descriptions.
+2. <module>.ibek.support.yaml: These are used to help IOCs build their iocShell boot scripts and EPICS Database from YAML descriptions.
 These are the files that contribute to the schema used when making an ioc.yaml instance file for this Generic IOC.

 3. PVI definitions: These are used to add structure to the set of PV’s a device exposes.
 This structure allows us to auto-generate engineering screens for the device.
 See epics-containers/pvi.